Studying Southeast Asian Languages

 Southeast Asian Languages at Berkeley

-The Department of South and Southeast Asian Studies at UC Berkeley offers language instruction in Khmer, Indonesian, Filipino, Thai, and Vietnamese.
-Most of these languages are offered through the advanced level of instruction.
+The Department of South and Southeast Asian Studies at UC Berkeley offers language instruction in Burmese (introductory level only), Khmer, Indonesian, Filipino, Thai, and Vietnamese.

 Opportunities for intensive language study or for the study of Southeast Asian languages not offered at Berkeley are available through other programs and institutes in the U.S. and overseas.